 How Financial Advisors Help Women Achieve Their Short-Term and Long-Term Goals

-Although studies show women control most of the family’s day-to-day spending, they are often left out of the financial decisions that impact them long-term.
+Although studies show women control most of the family’s day-to-day spending, they are often left out of the financial decisions that impact their long-term care.

 Utilize proven lead generation strategies to target more female clients and prospects.
 In 2015, BlackRock reported only 30% of women ages 55-64 felt well-prepared for retirement—there is ample opportunity for you to increase your lead generation numbers among women.